chauvincent/YouTubeShell-iOS/README.md

 ![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/2_zpsqoc2a33o.jpg)
 > **Note:**
-> - This project is loaded with fake data.
-My intent is to just recreate the main components of the UI.
+> - This project is manually loaded with data for videos.
+> - My intent is to just recreate the main components of the UI for this project.

 #### <i class="icon-file"></i> Working Progress